 a series of readings/presentations, workshops, and activism events centered around intersectional feminist tactics

 ROSA BOSHIER is a writer living in Houston, TX.
 She is earning her PhD in Creative Writing & Literature at University of Houston.
-Her short fiction, essays, art criticism, and creative nonfiction have appeared in or are forthcoming in Catapult, Joyland Magazine, Guernica, Literary Hub, Ploughshares, The Offing, The Acentos Review, The Rumpus, Hyperallergic, Artforum, Vice, Los Angeles Review of Books, The Guardian, and The Washington Post, among others.
+Her short fiction, essays, art criticism, and creative nonfiction have appeared in or are forthcoming in Catapult, Joyland Magazine, Guernica, Literary Hub, Ploughshares, The Offing, The Acentos Review, The Rumpus, Hyperallergic, Artforum, The New York Times, Vice, Los Angeles Review of Books, The Guardian, and The Washington Post, among others.
 She received her MFA from The California Institute of the Arts and is an alumna of the 2019 Tin House Summer Workshop.
 She has taught writing, Latinx cultural studies, and art history at The California Institute of the Arts, Otis College of Art and Design, and Pacific Northwest College of Art.
 She is at work on two novels and an experimental biography.